pieterlexis/global-canary/index.md

 Resolve use-application-dns.net using the platform's DNS.
 If the result is NXDOMAIN, then there is some sort of content filtering or other policy implemented by platform DNS.
 If the domain returns a result, then there is not (or the DNS server has not added use-application-dns.net to its filtering lists.)

+Instructions for network administrators can be found [here](nxdomain-instructions.md).

 ## Who runs this?

 This domain is run by [Mozilla](https://mozilla.org), as an interim measure while an RFC is pursured through the IETF.